clojure/tools.analyzer/README.md

   [Thrown class java.lang.IllegalStateException]
 ```

-At the moment there exist two official analyzers written on top of `tools.analyzer`: `tools.analyzer.jvm` for clojure on the JVM and `tools.analyzer.js` for clojurescript.
+At the moment there exist two official analyzers written on top of [tools.analyzer](https://github.com/clojure/tools.analyzer): [tools.analyzer.jvm](https://github.com/clojure/tools.analyzer.jvm) for clojure on the JVM and [tools.analyzer.js](https://github.com/clojure/tools.analyzer.js) for clojurescript.
-We will use `tools.analyzer.jvm` for those examples.
+We will use [tools.analyzer.jvm](https://github.com/clojure/tools.analyzer.jvm) for those examples.

 Here's a simplified version of how `clojure.tools.analyzer.jvm/analyze` is defined:
 ```clojure